Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 ```

 ## Creating OS Window
 Now let's come back to our code.
-In real-world, to draw
+In the real-world, to draw
-anything we need a canvas, right.
+anything, we need a canvas, right.
 Similarly, in
 Computer Graphics to draw anything, we need an OS Window.
 Later we will be binding this OS Window with GPU `surface`
 instance that will do the actual drawing.
 Creating an OS Window
 in Rust is done using `winit` library, which again is
 cross-platform.
-It requires two major steps to display a blank window:
+It requires two significant steps to
+display a blank window:

 * Window Dimensions
-* Event Loop, that will help us to know when to redraw, w.r.t
+* Event Loop will help us know when to redraw, w.r.t
   CPU and GPU capabilities (since we are working with Vulkan,
   it's all GPU capabilities), and listen to user events.